Shop 14 Topham Mall, Adelaide SA 5000

 Coco Jumbo looks as good as it makes you feel.
 The walls are decked out in geometric black and white tiles that really make a hot pink neon light pop… the way a hot pink neon light really should.
 The pièce de résistance is the glass cabinet displaying a rainbow of tropical treasures - pineapples, coconuts, limes, oranges and all other things fruity.

-When it comes to ingredients, Coco Jumbo are getting back to basics, in the most delicious way possible using lush fresh wares.
+When it comes to ingredients, Coco Jumbo are getting back to basics, in the most delicious way possible.
 Choose from an array of cold pressed juices or choose your adventure by creating your own.
 Why not smoothie a bad day over with a frappe.
 Coco Jumbo’s offering extend far beyond liquid form with lunch options liked Mumma’s Minestrone and toasted ciabatta, or a choice of Mediterranean salads.
 After some sweet treats?
 Nab some gluten free, vegan banana bread or a choc chia brownie.

 If you’re pining for a tropical holiday, you’re in luck.
 Coco Jumbo has captured island escapes in every mouthful.
 Life’s so much better when you are drinking a fresh coconut.

 When owner of Likuid Espresso, Pius Steiner, opened his doors in the city he knew he had to offer something special to succeed.